-The 2017 Submission to the United Nations Committee on the Elimination of Discrimination Against Women on Ireland's combined sixth and seventh periodic reports, IHREC, 2017 Local Economic and Community Plan identifies issues of situation in relation to the socio-economic status ground.
+The 2017 Submission to the United Nations Committee on the Elimination of Discrimination Against Women on Ireland's combined sixth and seventh periodic reports, IHREC, 2017 Local Economic and Community Plan identifies issues of situation in relation to the socioeconomic status ground.

-- Women experience a pay gap of 14% and a pension gap of 38% - Gender segregation, horizontal and vertical in the labour market: - Women are prevalent in minimum wage jobs and are concentrated in low paid and part-time jobs - Predominance of women in care work. - Women experience barriers to promotion and are concentrated at middle management in the civil service - Women with a disability are less likely than men with a disability to be active in the labour market, and more likely to work on a part-time basis - 81.2% of Traveller women are unemployed - Lack of representation in public and political life, particularly in relation to Traveller and migrant women, and with barriers to female political participation of childcare, cash, confidence, culture, and candidate selection.
+- Women experience a pay gap of 14% and a pension gap of 38%. - Gender segregation, horizontal and vertical in the labour market: - Women are prevalent in minimum wage jobs, and are concentrated in low paid and part-time jobs. - Predominance of women in care work.

+- Women experience barriers to promotion and women are concentrated at middle management in the civil service. - Women with a disability are less likely than men with a disability to be active in the labour market, and more likely to work on a part-time basis.
+81.2% of Traveller women are unemployed. - Lack of representation in public and political life, particularly in relation to Traveller and migrant women, and with barriers to female political participation of childcare, cash, confidence, culture and candidate selection.

-- Discrimination at work - Pregnancy related discrimination, with job offers rescinded, reduced hours, negative impact on performance rating, and lack of promotion - Trans women typically experience high levels of discrimination in employment for expressing trans identity and in transitioning - Gender stereotyping, assumption of traditional gender roles, excluding women from certain professions, limiting access to promotion, enabling lower and unequal pay, and encompassing multiple forms for Traveller, Roma, and migrant women
+- Discrimination at work.
+Pregnancy related discrimination, with job offers rescinded, reduced hours, negative impact on performance rating, and lack of promotion.
+Trans women typically experience high levels of discrimination in employment for expressing trans identity and in transitioning. - Gender stereotyping, assumption of traditional gender roles, excluding women from certain professions, limited access to promotions, and enabling lower and unequal pay, and encompassing multiple forms for Traveller, Roma, and migrant women. - Experience of gender-based violence (rape, sexual assault, sexual abuse, sexual harassment, and domestic violence), limited availability of support services for victims of domestic violence and growing number of homeless women and children due to domestic violence.